-- Infusion-Related Reactions: Infusion-related reactions are the most common side effect of Rituxan treatment.
-Serious infusion-related reactions can happen during your infusion or within 24 hours after vour infusion - Severe Skin and Mouth Reactions: Tell your healthcare provider if you get any of these symptoms during treatment with Rituxan: painful sores or ulcers on your skin, lips, or in your mouth; blisters; peeling skin; rash; or pustules - Hepatitis B Virus (HBV) Reactivation: If you have had hepatitis B or are a carrier of hepatitis B virus, receiving Rituxan could cause the virus to become an active infection again.
-Hepatitis B reactivation may cause serious liver problems, including liver failure and death.
-You should not receive Rituxan if you have active hepatitis B liver disease - Progressive Multifocal Leukoencephalopathy (PML): PML is a rare, serious brain infection caused by a virus that can happen in people who receive Rituxan.
+- Infusion-Related Reactions: Infusion-related reactions are very common side effects of Rituxan treatment.
+Serious infusion-related reactions can happen during your infusion or within 24 hours after your infusion of Rituxan.
+Your healthcare provider should give you medicines before your infusion of Rituxan to decrease your chance of having a severe infusion-related reaction - ◆ Severe Skin and Mouth Reactions: Tell your healthcare provider or get medical help right away if you get any of these symptoms at any time during your treatment with Rituxan: painful sores or ulcers on your skin, lips, or in your mouth; blisters; peeling skin; rash; or pustules

+- Hepatitis B Virus (HBV) Reactivation: If you have had hepatitis B or are a carrier of hepatitis B virus, receiving Rituxan could cause the virus to become an active infection again, Hepatitis B reactivation may cause serious liver problems, including liver failure and death.
+You should not receive Rituxan if you have active hepatitis B liver disease.
+Your healthcare provider will monitor you for hepatitis B infection during and for several months after you stop receiving Rituxan - Progressive Multifocal Leukoencephalopathy (PML): PML is a rare, serious brain infection caused by a virus that can happen in people who receive Rituxan.
 People with weakened immune systems can get PML.
 PML can result in death or severe disability.
 There is no known treatment, prevention, or cure for PML

-Please see pages 8-11 and the Rituxan Prescribing Information and Medication Guide for additional Important Side Effect Information, including Most Serious Side Effects.
+Please see pages 14-17 and the Rituxan Prescribing Information and Medication Guide for additional Important Side Effect Information, including Most Serious Side Effects.